Overview

 Display

 Both laptops have 15.6” IPS panels at 1920x1080.
 The IdeaPad has slightly better brightness (300 nits vs 250 nits) and wider color coverage.
 In practice, both are fine for indoor use.
-The Aspire Go’s dimmer panel is noticeable in bright rooms but not a dealbreaker.
+The Aspire Go’s dimmer panel was noticeable in bright rooms but not a dealbreaker.

 Winner: IdeaPad Slim 5.
 Marginally, on brightness.